the-markup/blacklight-query/README.md

 All scans will be saved in the `outputs` folder, in subdirectories named for the hostname of the url being scanned.

+## Notes

+Be aware that the Collector is fairly resource-heavy, and may slow down your computer.
+We recommend scanning smaller lists if hardware becomes overtaxed.

 ## Testing

 `npm run test`